artiyadav28/theguardian/README.md

 ```bash
 python3 -c "import js2py; js2py.require('compare-versions')"
 ```
 This will initialise the module.
+(If you are using the *run.sh* script, then you need not do this.
+The script automatically initialises this module.)

 **NOTE:** Sometimes, when running in development mode, you might get an error like:
 ```bash